Placental Growth Hormone-22K

 Shelf Life: 12 months

 Molecular Weight: 22 kDa

 Purity: > 95 % (SDS-PAGE, RP-HPLC)

-Form: lyophilized (Placental Growth Hormone protein was lyophilized from a 1 mg/ml solution with 0.0045 mM NaHCO3 and pH 8.0)
+Form: lyophilised (Placental Growth Hormone protein was lyophilised from a 1 mg/ml solution with 0.0045 mM NaHCO3 and pH 8.0)

 Placental growth hormone, or growth hormone variant (GH-V), is a member of the growth hormone gene family.
 Its physiologic role during pregnancy remains undefined.
 Although extensive work has been done characterizing the signaling pathways activated by hGH, the signaling pathways which are activated by GH-V have not been characterized.
 Human placental GH (GH-22K) replaces pituitary GH during pregnancy.
 GH-22K is correlated to serum IGF-I in normal pregnancies and in pregnancies complicated by fetoplacental disorders.
 Recombinant Placental Human GH-22K produced in E. coli is a single, non-glycosylated, polypeptide chain containing 192 amino acids and having a molecular mass of 22.367 kDa.
 GH-22K has dimished lactogenic (prolactin receptor mediated) activity characteristic to pituitary GHs.
 Placental Growth Hormone is purified by proprietary chromatographic techniques.

 Endotoxin: Less than 0.1 ng/μg (IEU/μg) of GH.

 Baviera et al. (2004) Placental growth hormone in Down's syndrome screening.
 J. Matern.
 Fetal.
 Neonatal.
 Med.
 16:241.